 Tethys is an oil and gas exploration and production company currently focused on projects in Central Asia and the Caspian Region.
 At present, the Company has projects in Kazakhstan, Tajikistan and Georgia.
-The Board formally decided in December 2013 to exit from Uzbekistan, due to changes in the business and political environment and announced on January 2, 2014, being the next working day, that it would do so effective immediately.

 Tethys was incorporated in Guernsey on August 12, 2003, specifically to hold the Central Asian interests of its then parent company.
 In light of the significant capital required to develop Tethys and its Kazakh assets, its then parent company made a decision to spin out Tethys.